surajsureshkumar/FlightDelay/README.md

 # FlightDelay
-A big data group project using Flight delay dataset
+A big data group project using Flight delay dataset.

 ## Includes 3 phases:
 - With the first phase being proposal and table creations.